 If you don’t have enough room to set up a full size table tennis table in your home with enough space to play properly, you have a few options to consider.

 One way to get around a lack of space indoors is to buy an outdoor table tennis table that’s designed to withstand the weather.
 Many of these can be kept outside permanently too, and if you choose a good quality one you don’t even have to sacrifice table performance.
 Take a look at our reviews of the Best Outdoor Table Tennis Tables with an easy to follow Buying Guide too.

 Folding table tennis tables

 If the challenge is more about finding somewhere to put your table when it’s not in use, a folding table tennis table is certainly the way to go.
 Most of the tables in the US and UK nowadays are foldable and usually have wheels too making them easily portable.
-If storage space really is an issue, one of the best, affordable table tennis tables on the market is the Butterfly Slimline Deluxe Outdoor Table Tennis Table which is designed for minimal room needed for storing it, measuring only 66cm in width when folded.
+If storage space really is an issue, one of the best, affordable table tennis tables on the market is the Butterfly Unisex Ultimate Outdoor Table Tennis Table which is designed for minimal room needed for storing it, measuring only 66cm in width when folded.

 Small table tennis tables

 There are many ping pong tables to buy that don’t require the full 18ft by 11ft playing area if you don’t mind playing on a slightly smaller table.
 Have a look at the wide range of ¾ size table tennis tables available which are becoming increasingly popular due to their portability and price.
 Alternatively, if you’re looking to buy a pong table as a gift for kids, the affordable Butterfly Starter Indoor Table Tennis Table is a fantastic option for hours of fun.